Why move to Broadway?

 A little bit of history

 Broadway’s origins are uncertain, but even as far back as the 11th century it was a thriving village.
 Like many Cotswold towns, it grew prosperous due to the wool and cloth trade and later became an important staging post between Worcester and London.
 When the railway in Evesham opened in 1852, use of stagecoaches waned and the village became a popular artist’s escape; famous visitors include John Singer Sargent and William Morris.

 Architecture and property

-One of Broadway's most striking features is the architecture - a large proportion of the local buildings are made from limestone and they date from as far back as the 16th century.
-That's no major surprise though when you consider the fact that Broadway was first settled around 5,000 years ago.
+One of Broadway's most striking features is the architecture.
 Many of the buildings are built from the characteristic honey-coloured Cotswold stone, with thick walls and deep mullioned windows.
 If you crave the chocolate-box style of a characterful cottage with roses or wisteria draped around the door, you may just find it in Broadway.
 The Upper High Street and Springfield Lane are the most sought-after locations, with the former featuring a wide range of period cottages and larger country homes with land attached.

 Shopping and amenities

 There is a Co-operative store offering a cashpoint and Post Office services which serves the local community, with superstore shopping available in Evesham (including a Waitrose).

 The Broadway Hotel, Broadway Deli, an Indian Restaurant and all manner of cafes and tea rooms.